zzxwill/oss/intl.en-US/Best Practices/Direct upload to OSS from Web/Direct transfer after adding a signature on the server.md

 ## Background {#section_x4w_tjy_5db .section}

-Direct signature by JS clients has a serious hidden security hazard in that the OSS AccessId/AcessKey are exposed on the front-end which may be accessible to others.
+Direct signature by JS clients has a serious hidden security hazard in that the OSS AccessId/AcessKey are exposed on the frontend which may be accessible to others.
 This document explains how to get a signature from and upload a policy to the backend PHP code.

 The logic for uploading a signature to the backend is as follows: